Watercolor - Approach Figurative Painting from a Unique Perspective

 Jeannie aims to act as a mentor and inspire artists to create character in their figurative work.
-She will share her painting application and spontaneous thoughts and stories that guide her design process and style.
-As a student you are encouraged to be imaginative about the people in your reference photos.
-To study their expressions, body language, surroundings and interactions and then paint what you sense about them or what you makeup from that point.
-You will hear about natural design in reference materials, cropping for impact, versatility of pigment to water ratios, intentional and spontaneous marks, use of titanium white as an additional pigment, and the freedom to change your mind.
+Jeannie shares her painting application and spontaneous thoughts and stories that guide her design process and style.
+As a student you are encouraged to be imaginative about the people in your reference photos and to study their expressions, body language, surroundings and interactions.
+You will hear about intuitive design and composition, versatility of pigment/water ratios, intentional and spontaneous marks, use of titanium white as an additional pigment, and the freedom to change your mind.
 Workshop projects will build on each other as the week progresses; offering additional painting & discussion time.
 Projects will explore eyes and faces in an unconventional way; focus on a single figure with an obscure background; and intertwine a group of people with their background elements.
 Students receive plenty of personalized attention and critiquing to enhance their journey as an artist.

 Exhibiting internationally, Jeannie's work has been recognized with numerous awards including the American Watercolor Society’s 144th Gold Medal of Honor for her painting “Kenneth”.
 Jeannie juries art exhibitions and gives figurative design watercolor workshops to artists, always encouraging a purpose for creating art.
 Her original work and commissions are in both private and public collections and represented in art magazines.
 She is a signature member of the American Watercolor Society, the Pittsburgh Watercolor Society and other select small groups.

 This is a Studio Only Workshop.